Policies and Procedures

 You are required to participate and complete a minimum of one course per calendar year.
 Students failing to maintain active status in the program risk the possibility of being subject to new program requirements in order to complete the program.

-Transcripts, Certificates and Tax Receipts
+Transcripts, certificates and tax Receipts

 One transcript is provided at no charge 6-8 weeks after course completion; for other transcripts there is a charge of $25 each.
 Transcripts will be sent by regular mail.
-Please make all requests for transcripts in writing to the Program Manager, including the address to where they are to be sent.
+Please make all requests for transcripts in writing to the Program Director, including the address to where they are to be sent.

 One certificate is provided to students upon the successful completion of a course or program of study.
 These are sent 6-8 weeks after course completion.